-During that same period, other French houses such as Mauboussin, Van Cleef & Arpels, Boucheron and Boivan, and in the USA, Verdura and Raymond Yard, all made exuberant jewellery depicting colourful animals, many of them with detachable parts that could be used separately and that showed great craftsmanship and imagination.
+During that same period, other French houses such as Mauboussin, Van Cleef & Arpels, Boucheron and Boivin, and in the USA, Verdura and Raymond Yard, all made exuberant jewellery depicting colourful animals.
+Many of these designs were with detachable parts that could be used separately and that showed great craftsmanship and imagination.
 Van Cleef & Arpels for example, produced a fantastic bracelet in a honeycomb pattern and on it, three bees that could each, be detached and used as separate brooches.
 Birds of Paradise, with their wonderful plumage, were the number one choice of the jewellery designers.

-Fulco di Verdura, the Italian Duke who made Chanel’s jewellery, including the now iconic Maltese Cross Cuffs, and one of my favourite designers ever, made uncountable animal jewels; fishes and other sea creatures, dogs, frogs, snails, horses and all sorts of fantastic animals.
-Today, the brand continues to create pieces based on Verdura’s massive archive, which has more than 10.000 original sketches, so we’ll keep on having the marvellous Jewelled Menagerie he designed.
+Fulco di Verdura, the Italian Duke who made Chanel’s jewellery, including the now-iconic Maltese Cross Cuffs, and one of my favourite designers ever, made uncountable animal jewels.
+Verdura designed fishes and other sea creatures, dogs, frogs, snails, horses and all sorts of fantastic animals.
+Today, the brand continues to create pieces based on Verdura’s massive archive, which has more than 10.000 original sketches.
+So we’ll keep on having the marvellous Jewelled Menagerie he designed.

-Another Italian who is inspired by the animal kingdom is Roberto Coin, who launched his eponymous jewellery brand in 1996 and has a collection called Animalier, with jewels that are like little sculptures covered in colourful gemstones.
+Another Italian who is inspired by the animal kingdom is Roberto Coin, who launched his eponymous jewellery brand in 1996.
+Roberto Coin has a collection called Animalier, with jewels that are like little sculptures covered in colourful gemstones.